Circle K offering 40 cents off fuel for 3 hours only on Thursday

 In addition to the 40-cent discount, most Circle K locations will also be handing out a limited number of fuel discount cards.
 Those will be redeemable for 10 cents off, per gallon, outside of the 3-hour window on Thursday.

-“After an overwhelming response from customers, we are thrilled to bring back Circle K Fuel Day in a bigger way,” said Louise Warner Sr., vice president of global fuels for Circle K. “With summer right around the corner, we want to thank our customers for their loyalty by providing them an opportunity to fuel their adventures and enjoy some great savings.”
+“After an overwhelming response from customers, we are thrilled to bring back Circle K Fuel Day in a bigger way,” said Louise Warner, senior vice president of global fuels for Circle K. “With summer right around the corner, we want to thank our customers for their loyalty by providing them an opportunity to fuel their adventures and enjoy some great savings.”

 Customers can check with Circle K’s official Fuel Day webpage to see if nearby locations are participating.